madethis/skylark-client-node/README.md

-# Skylark Live Client
+# Skylark LIVE Client

 **Warning: This is very much work in progress**

-This is a client for the Skylark Live GraphQL API, used as a CLI tool or library for interacting with the API.
+This is a client for the Skylark LIVE GraphQL API, used as a CLI tool or library for interacting with the API.

 Currently only a very few features and CLI commands exists.

 ## Installation